State Shinto: In acquired and occupied territories

 As the Japanese extended their territorial holdings, shrines were constructed with the purpose of hosting Japanese kami in occupied lands.
 This practice began with Naminoue Shrine in Okinawa in 1890.
 Major shrines built across Asia included Karafuto Shrine in Sakhalin in 1910 and Chosen Shrine, Korea, in 1919; these shrines were designated just under Ise Shrine in national importance.
-Other shrines included Shonan Shrine in Singapore, San'a Shrine in Hainan Island (China), Japanese Shrine in Kolonia, Federated States of Micronesia, Akatsuki Shrine in Saigon, and Hokoku Shrine in Java.
+Other shrines included Shonan Shrine in Singapore, San'a Shrine in Hainan Island (China), Nankai Shrine in Hong Kong, Japanese Shrine in Kolonia, Federated States of Micronesia, Akatsuki Shrine in Saigon, the Hokoku Shrine in Java and the Yorioka Shrine in Sarawak.

 The Japanese built almost 400 shrines in occupied Korea, and worship was mandatory for Koreans.
-A statement from the head of the Home Office in Korea wrote about the shrines in a directive: "…they have an existence totally distinct from religion, and worship at the shrines is an act of patriotism and loyalty, the basic moral virtues of our nation."
+A statement from the head of the Home Office in Korea wrote about the shrines in a directive: "...they have an existence totally distinct from religion, and worship at the shrines is an act of patriotism and loyalty, the basic moral virtues of our nation."

 By 1937, more than 500,000 Jingu Taima shrines had been set up across households in Taiwan.
 Out of the 68 approved places of worship, 38 were constructed between 1937 and 1943.
 Schools and organizations were ordered to worship there.